 - Equipment assembly and installation: AR and VR can be used to help technicians assemble and install equipment.
 AR can overlay instructions and diagrams onto the real world, guiding technicians through the assembly process.
 VR can simulate the assembly process, allowing technicians to practice and gain experience before working on real equipment.

-- Remote collaboration: AR and VR can be used to facilitate remote collaboration between maintenance teams.
-AR can overlay the live video feed from one technician’s headset onto another technician’s headset, allowing them to see what the other technician sees and provide guidance and support remotely.
-This can reduce the need for travel and enable maintenance teams to work together more effectively.
+- Inaccessible collaboration: AR and VR can be utilized to encourage inaccessible collaboration between maintenance teams.
+AR can overlay the live video bolster from one technician’s headset onto another technician’s headset, permitting them to see what the other specialist sees and give direction and bolster remotely.
+This may diminish the require for travel and enable maintenance teams to work together more viably.

 Overall, AR and VR technologies can be powerful tools for remote maintenance and training.
 They can improve efficiency, reduce errors, and enhance collaboration between maintenance teams, ultimately leading to more effective and efficient maintenance operations.